 What is scraped content?

-Scraped content refers to data or information that has been automatically extracted or copied from websites using software tools known as web scrapers or web crawlers.
+The data or information that has been automatically extracted or copied from other websites is called scraped content.
+This can be done manually or using tools called web scrapers or crawlers.

-Scraped content can include text, images, videos, links, and other types of data.
+It may include text, images, videos, and other types of data.

-The extracted content is then used for various purposes, such as creating duplicate websites, aggregating content for a different website, or selling the data to third parties.
+This extracted content is then used for various purposes, like creating duplicate websites or selling the data to third parties.

 How do scrapers work?

-Web scrapers typically work by sending automated requests to a website, parsing the HTML code of the webpage, and extracting the relevant data based on certain criteria, such as keywords or HTML tags.
+Web scrapers send automated requests to a website.
+They parse the HTML code of the webpage and extract the relevant data based on certain criteria such as keywords.

-While web scraping can be a useful tool for data collection and analysis, it can also be controversial, especially if it involves scraping data from websites without permission or in violation of their terms of service.
+Web scraping can be a useful tool for data collection or analysis but it can also be controversial, especially if it is done without permission.

 Type of content that is scraped